OMERNAJ-hub/Vortex-Fiber-Engine/docs/api/middleware/timeout.md

 # Timeout

-There exist two distinct implementations of timeout middleware [Fiber](https://github.com/gofiber/fiber).
+There exist two distinct implementations of timeout middleware [Vortex](https://github.com/goVortex/Vortex).

 **New**

-Wraps a `fiber.Handler` with a timeout.
-If the handler takes longer than the given duration to return, the timeout error is set and forwarded to the centralized [ErrorHandler](https://docs.gofiber.io/error-handling).
+Wraps a `Vortex.Handler` with a timeout.
+If the handler takes longer than the given duration to return, the timeout error is set and forwarded to the centralized [ErrorHandler](https://docs.goVortex.io/error-handling).

 :::caution
 This has been deprecated since it raises race conditions.